 - Ability to make high quality decisions and solve problems in a timely manner;

 - Organizational ability;

-Role and Responsibilities of the Dean: The Dean of the College of Business must demonstrate leadership in the following areas:
+Role and Responsibilities of the Dean: The Dean of the College of Education and Health Science must demonstrate leadership in the following areas:

 - Quality teaching research and service activities;

 - Quality academic programs that prepare students for success in a changing multicultural world;